 Broken fate line or (career line) meanings

 The fate line is a crease on the palm which vertically runs towards the middle finger.
-This line is not typically one line, so the broken fate line is not necessarily a bad thing.
-The fate line is also referred to as Saturn line or career line.
+This line is not typically one line, so the broken fate line is not necessarily serious.
+The fate line is also referred to as the Saturn line or career line.
 We look at the fate line for various clues when doing a palm reading.
 It is an excellent indicator of change in the life of its bearer.
-It is not just about the career or money, it also reflects the persons’ drive or direction in life.
+It is not just about the career or money, and it also reflects the persons’ drive or direction in life.

 However, what if you do not have a straight fate line or if there is a broken fate line?

 A broken fate line, but one that has a second line with an overlap, shows a planned change in career or lifestyle.
 If the breaks do not overlap, and there is a space before the line continues, (missing section) it is an unexpected change.
 It may be a time when progress regarding career or goals has come to a standstill.

 During the period of the missing section of the fate line, the motivation and purpose are no longer justifiable.
 It may be a loss of a job or a change in outlook.
 Look for clues on the other lines for the reasons.
 The heart line gives clues to the emotional state, and the head line shows the mental state.
 A corresponding island on the life line might indicate a health issue.

 Placement of the break – Timing the broken fate line

 If the break is at the heart line, the change is for something more in line with their life purpose., like what the person love’s to do.
 The break in the heart line area suggests the change occurs around the age of 48-52.